emilybaum/newrepository/README.md

 # newrepository
-first git repo
-This is where there would be instructions
+First git repo.
+This is where there would be instructions.
+The purpose of this repository is so that I can practice pushing code and making multiple version that will be recorded in my version history.
+Yay, git push!